Ravioli

 Ripieno di Ricotta (default recipe) scaled to 6 lbs of ricotta, refrigerated until dough is ready for filling

-1. Find the largest cookie sheet or rectangular cake pan that can fit in your freezer and line it with wax paper or parchment paper.
-You’ll be stacking ravioli three layers high, at most.
+2. Find the largest cookie sheet or rectangular pan that can fit in your freezer and line it with parchment paper.
+You'll be stacking ravioli three layers high, at most.

-3. Drop generous spoonfuls of filling in two rows along HALF the length of the dough.
+4. Drop generous spoonfuls of filling in two rows along HALF the length of the dough.
+(I no longer use a frosting bag as shown in the old photos above)

 The guiding principle here and in the next steps is to create sealed pockets of filling, roomy enough not to burst when being boiled, with defined crimped borders of dough.